Talaash: The Answer Lies Within: Plot

 Tehmur blackmails Sanjay into giving him money so he can give it to his girlfriend, a prostitute, for a better life.
 Sanjay gets Tehmur killed too.
 The police learn Sanjay is behind Shashi and Tehmur's murders and arrest him.
-Sanjay confesses that three years ago, he, Armaan, and Nikhil had picked up an escort named Simran to celebrate Armaan's bachelor party.
+Sanjay confesses that three years ago, he, Armaan, and Nikhil had picked up an escort named Simran for Armaan's bachelor party.
 The unlocked car door in the backseat opened by accident, throwing both Nikhil and Simran out of the moving car.
-Armaan and Sanjay rushed Nikhil to the hospital but fearing a scandal, left Simran to die on the road.
+Armaan and Sanjay rushed Nikhil to the hospital but, fearing a scandal, left Simran to die on the road.
 Sanjay had called Shashi to take care of her.
-Since then, Shashi had continued to blackmail them.
-Surjan re-watches the footage and realizes with shock that Simran is Rosie.
+Since then, Shashi has continued to blackmail them.
+Surjan re-watches the footage and is shocked to realise that Simran is Rosie.

 As he drives Sanjay to the police station, they approach the same road where Armaan had his car accident.
 Both men see Rosie/Simran standing ahead.
-In a re-enactment of Armaan's accident, they swerve the car to avoid a collision with her and it falls into the sea.
+In a re-enactment of Armaan's accident, they swerve the car to avoid a collision with her, and it falls into the sea.
 Sanjay dies but Rosie saves Surjan.
 Surjan writes in the official report that Armaan's death was an accident.
 He returns to the riverside place where he used to meet Rosie and uncovers her remains where Shashi had hidden her body.
-Remembering that he had been told that "the dead come to those who are troubled," he gives Rosie a proper funeral.
+Remembering that he had been told that "the dead come to those who are troubled," he gives Rosie a proper cremation.

 Now more accepting of the supernatural, Surjan finds a letter from Karan, penned by Frenny, in which Karan tells Surjan not to blame himself for his death and that he wants his parents to be happy.
 Surjan reconciles with Roshni.
-In a post-credits scene, two workers put a "Caution" sign on the same accident spot.
+In a post-credits scene, two workers put a "caution" sign on the accident spot.